ChrisWeaver1/chrisweaver1.github.io/_projects/crusch.md

     "assignee=chrisweaver1&state=open", &v)
 ```

-This will create the necassary authentication headers from the provided Application ID, Installation ID and PEM file, then perform the request to `https://api.github.com/repos/weavc/crusch/issues`.
-If the request is successful the data will decoded and bound to `&v` in this case.
+This will create the necessary authentication headers from the provided Application ID, Installation ID and PEM file, then perform the request to `https://api.github.com/repos/weavc/crusch/issues`.
+If the request is successful the data will be decoded and bound to `&v` in this case.
 Any errors and the full response are sent back to the application so they can be handled separately, i.e. Github often sends back additional details in headers like `Link` headers.